Expand your reach globally with translation tools

 Closed captions (cc) are written transcripts of a video in the language spoken that display visually on screen.
 They can increase your channel’s reach by giving viewers the option to read words instead of listen.
 This can be beneficial to audiences who are hard-of-hearing, are watching in a loud environment, or don't want to turn the sound on.
 They're easy to add to your channel.
 Auto-generated captions are also available in some languages and viewers can turn them on and off.

 Subtitles are translations of captions.
 They offer audiences who do not speak the same language as a video the option to read a translation of the words spoken.
-You can translate and write subtitles yourself or crowdsource them from your community by enabling “Community contributions”.
+You can translate and write subtitles yourself or manage your captions, translations, and subtitle needs with third-party tools and services.

 Translated titles and descriptions can lead to greater discoverability by viewers who speak other languages because they are indexed in search results.
 Translating your title and description works best when you have corresponding subtitles in the same language too.
 (Once an audience who speaks another language finds your videos, you want to keep them watching!)